Diário de Lisboa: The Carnation Revolution

 The Diário de Lisboa covered the Carnation Revolution, which overthrew the Estado Novo on 25 April 1974, initially relying on communiqués from the Armed Forces, who had led the revolution.
 By 27 April, the paper was featuring cartoons by Abel Manta that had been banned by the censors in 1969.
-On 2 May, a photograph of the crowd gathered at the First of May stadium in Lisbon, estimated at 500,000, occupied almost the entire front page, with the heading "The united people will never be defeated".
+On 2 May, a photograph of the crowd gathered at the Estádio 1º de Maio in Lisbon, estimated at 500,000, occupied almost the entire front page, with the heading "The united people will never be defeated".

 The paper took full advantage of the end of censorship, with reports in May on topics such as feminism, sexual minorities, and the abolition of censorship.
 It was soon printing political theory by people such as the German-American Herbert Marcuse.
 In mid-May, Helena Neves, who belonged to the Central Committee of the Portuguese Communist Party, and had been arrested a few days before the Carnation Revolution, wrote about the humiliation, suffering and violence experienced by women.
 The following day Maria Isabel Barreno questioned the oppression of women in a male society and addressed an unprecedented topic in a Portuguese newspaper, that of women's sexual pleasure.

 The end of the 1900s was a particularly difficult time for many newspapers in Portugal and the Diário de Lisboa was one of those forced by financial pressures to close down, publishing its last issue on 30 November 1990.